uber/tchannel-node/docs/sub-channels.md

 If you do not specify a `peers` array you must pass a `host` option for every outgoing request.

+### `options.peerFile`

+A filePath to read & watch that contains a JSON encoded array of host ports.
+A host port is a string that is `{ip}:{port}`.

+This is useful if you want to use tchannel in a p2p fashion and make requests based on a hostfile on disk.

 ## `var req = subChannel.request(options)`

 `request()` is used to initiate an outgoing request to another channel.